vizia/morphorm/README.md

 ### Position Type
 The position type property determines whether a node should be positioned in-line with its siblings in a stack, or out-of-line and independently of its siblings.
 There are two variants:
-- `PositionType::ParentDirected` - The node will be positioned relative to its in-line position with its siblings.
+- `Position::Relative` - The node will be positioned relative to its in-line position with its siblings.
-- `PositionType::SelfDirected` - The node will be positioned out-of-line and relative to the top-left corner of its parent.
+- `Position::SelfDirected` - The node will be positioned out-of-line and relative to the top-left corner of its parent.

 ![](/docs/images/position_type.svg)